 Beer Battered Onion Rings are the stuff the dreams are made of.
-They are crispy, crunchy and delicious!
-Serve with your favorite sauce!
+They are crispy, crunchy and the best fried onion rings around town!

 The photo below shows you the ingredients needed for the recipe.
 They are all easy to find at the local shops!

 As you can see, the recipe calls for: